system-transparency/system-transparency/README.md

 ```
 ### Migration to Task

-On previous versions, System Transparency used GNU make to build the target installation.
+In previous versions, System Transparency used GNU make to build the target installation.
 If your repository still has build artifacts from make, it is recommended to clean the complete repository before using it with task:

 ```bash
 task clean-all